-In the aftermath of the U.S. withdrawal, journalists report that their continue to be regular rocket attacks against the U.S. consulate in Basra, which has nearly 1,000 U.S. personnel (including contractors).
+In the aftermath of the U.S. withdrawal, journalists report that there continue to be regular rocket attacks against the U.S. consulate in Basra, which has nearly 1,000 U.S. personnel (including contractors).
 On the other hand, violence by one of the Sadr militia offshoots, AAH, is likely to end or reduce substantially following a January 2012 agreement for it to integrate into the Maliki government.
 AAH has agreed not to use its weapons and to participate in the next national elections.
 Because AAH broke with Sadr in 2008, its decision to compete in politics could end up weakening the Sadr faction.

 While Sadr has long sought to highlight Maliki's failures to bolster his own influence, the Sadr faction's extensive participation in the post-2010 government complicates the Sadrist efforts to paint governmental failures as purely the fault of Maliki.
-In addition, the Sadr faction is said to be using its fundraising ability to develop charity and employment networks (so-called "Mumahidoon" or "those who pave the way") that rival or displace those of the central government-employing a political model similar to that of Hizballah in Lebanon.20
+In addition, the Sadr faction is said to be using its fundraising ability to develop charity and employment networks (so-called "Mumahidoon" or "those who pave the way") that rival or displace those of the central government-employing a political model similar to that of Hizballah in Lebanon.
+Iraqi civil society leaders told the author in February 2012 that Sadrist COR deputies and other Sadr supporters appear increasingly cooperative in political resolution discussions with other groups, including Sunnis.

-Post-U.S. Withdrawal Political Collapse
+Post-U.S. Withdrawal Political Crisis

 The political disputes discussed above intensified as U.S. forces drew down and approached the full withdrawal reached on December 18, 2011.
-As the last U.S. forces were exiting, and even as Maliki visited Washington D.C. on December 12, 2011, to discuss with President Obama the future of the relationship, the carefully constructed consensus was breaking down in what Sunni Iraqis have called a clear power grab by Maliki.
-Iraq might be in the throes of its worst political crisis since the U.S. invasion of 2003, and it is possible that the Iraqi central government might unwind, although most experts perceive that Maliki and his Shiite allies could reconstitute a central government overwhelmingly composed of Shiites.
+As the last U.S. forces were exiting, and even as Maliki visited Washington, DC, on December 12, 2011, to discuss with President Obama the future of the relationship, the carefully constructed consensus was breaking down in what Sunni Iraqis have called a clear power grab by Maliki.
+Iraq entered perhaps its worst political crisis since the U.S. invasion of 2003, and it is still possible that the Iraqi central government might unwind, although most experts perceive that Maliki and his Shiite allies could reconstitute a central government overwhelmingly composed of Shiites.

-The day of the final U.S. withdrawal, Maliki aked the COR to vote no confidence against the deputy Prime Minister Saleh al-Mutlaq, a senior Iraqiyya figure and prominent Sunni, as discussed above in the 2010 election disqualification crisis.
+The day of the final U.S. withdrawal, Maliki asked the COR to vote no confidence against Deputy Prime Minister Saleh al-Mutlaq, a senior Iraqiyya figure and prominent Sunni, as discussed above in the 2010 election disqualification crisis.
 That same day, Iraqiyya parliamentarians walked out of the COR and most of the Iraqiyya members of the cabinet suspended their work.
-In January 2012, Maliki appointed temporary replacements for the boycotting ministers, although the government says they will be allowed to resume their duties if they end their boycott.

-The most serious rift remains the December 19, 2011, government arrest warrant against deputy President Tariq al-Hashimi, another major Iraqiyya figure, accusing him of ordering his security staff to commit past acts of assassination.
-Three such guards were shown on television
+Maliki appointed temporary replacements for the boycotting ministers, although saying they would be allowed to resume their duties if they ended their boycott.
+On December 19, 2011, the government announced an arrest warrant against Deputy President Tariq al-Hashimi, another major Iraqiyya figure, accusing him of ordering his security staff to commit past acts of assassination.
+Three such guards were shown on television "confessing" to assassinating rival politicians at Hashimi's behest.
+Hashimi fled to the KRG region for meetings with President Talabani and has refused to return to face trial in Baghdad, as is demanded by the judiciary, unless his conditions for a fair trial there are met.
+Maliki, in a December 21, 2011, news conference, threatened the Kurds with unspecified "problems" for sheltering Hashimi, and threatened to form a government overwhelmingly composed of Shiites.
+One theme he stressed, which was praised by U.S. officials, was that he envisions a government in which each faction works on behalf of the country and not its own interests.

-20 Healy, Jack.
+&lt;sup>21 Healy, Jack.
 "Cleric's Anti-U.S. Forces Poised for Gains in Iraq."
 New York Times, December 20, 2010.